nathanchrs/ban-pt-reports/README.md

 ### Tests

-Automated tests will run automatically at container startup.
-Place your tests in the `src/banpt_report_generator/tests` directory.
+Place your tests in the `src/banpt_report_generator/tests` directory, then import it in `src/banpt_report_generator/tests/__init__.py`.

+To run tests, run `docker-compose -f docker-compose.test.yml up --abort-on-container-exit`.
+Check if there are any `ERROR` when the test finishes.

 ### Code generator